 First Aid Kits

-OSHA requires first aid supplies to be readily available, contain the minimum requirements and be adequate for most office environments and small business.
+OSHA requires first aid kits to be readily available, contain the minimum requirements and be adequate for most office environments and small business.
 When larger operations or multiple operations are being conducted at the same location, employers should determine the need for additional first aid kits and supplies.

 Here are the required minimum supplies for a 10-person first aid kit: